Outland (film): Awards

 The film was nominated for the Academy Award for Best Sound (John Wilkinson, Robert W. Glass Jr., Robert Thirlwell and Robin Gregory).
+The film was also nominated for six Saturn Awards: Best Science Fiction Film, Best Writing (Peter Hyams), Best Score (Jerry Goldsmith), Best Special Effects (John Stears), Best Actor (Sean Connery), and Best Supporting Actress (Frances Sternhagen).
+Sternhagen won, but was the film's sole award recipient.

 Critical

 Gary Arnold at The Washington Post had this to say: "In Outland, writer-director Peter Hyams has adapted the plot of High Noon to an intriguing sci-fi environment—a huge titanium mine located on Io, a volcanic moon of Jupiter.
 But the conventions that worked for High Noon break down in the high-tech atmosphere of Outland and the story seems trite and dinky".

-In The Boston Globe, Michael Blowen was more favorable: "The parallels between Outland and Fred Zinneman's 1952 Western High Noon are apparent.
+In The Boston Globe, Michael Blowen was more favorable: "The parallels between Outland and Fred Zinnemann's 1952 Western High Noon are apparent.
 Writer-director Peter Hyams has transported the characters and motifs from the dusty frontier town of Gary Cooper to the frontiers of space.
 While Hyams keeps the story barreling along, he also develops a corollary anti-capitalist theme.
 Io is an outpost for exploitation, and [...] whether the miners are digging gold in the Colorado hills or titanium on Jupiter's moon, the greed of the corporate class will prevail.
 Outland marks the return of the classic Western hero in a space helmet.
 His outfit has changed and his environment has expanded but he's still the same.
 When Connery stares down the barrel of that shotgun, you'd better smile".

 Desmond Ryan at The Philadelphia Inquirer called it: "A brilliant sci-fi Western.
 In many ways, Hyams has made a film that is more frightening than Alien, because he surmises that space will change us very little and the real monsters we are liable to encounter will be in the next space suit."

 Christopher John reviewed Outland in Ares Magazine #10 and commented that "Outland is a good movie, and not just for science fiction fans.
 Its success will undoubtedly inspire a few tired, low-grade imitations.
 Hopefully, it will inspire a few more solid, interesting and entertaining films as well."

-C. J. Henderson reviewed Outlands for Pegasus magazine and stated that "Connery was the perfect Marshall."
+C. J. Henderson reviewed Outland for Pegasus magazine and stated that "Connery was the perfect Marshall."

-On Rotten Tomatoes, Outland holds a rating of 59% from 32 reviews.
+On Rotten Tomatoes, Outland holds a rating of 58% from 33 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on 10 critics, indicating "mixed or average" reviews.